- Announcing the call for papers for the Sensing in Water 2019 conference, 25-26 Sept 2019, Nottingham Belfry

 Photos must be in JPG file format, maximum dimensions: 1920 pix.
 Horizontal side and 1080 pix.
 Vertical side in 300 dpi, max 2Mb.

-Photos must be submitted via a portal on the WWEM website.
+Photos will likely be again submitted via a portal on the WWEM website which will go live in 2020.